 Undergraduate and PGT students can make an appointment with one of the advising team (GUID required).
 The booking diary shows appointments available in the next 21 days only.

-Classes take place several times per week to give you a chance to find a slot to suit your timetable.
-A new topic is covered each week.
+Classes take place on Zoom and you can attend via the relevant link for each session.
 You can come to as many or as few classes as you wish, and there is no need to register in advance.